 “What does she look like?
-What is she like?,” a new divorced friend asked of my ex-husband’s girlfriend.
+What is she like?” a newly divorced friend asked of my ex-husband’s girlfriend.
 She’s wading her way through getting used to the idea her kids are spending time with another woman whom her ex-husband fell in love with not long ago.

-No, I’m not above showing people my reality; my life, and doing some light stalking of the woman who now owns the heart of the father of my three children, and you wouldn’t be either if you were walking through my life.
+No, I’m not above showing people my reality, my life, and doing some light stalking of the woman who now owns the heart of the father of my three children.
+You wouldn’t be either if you were walking through my life.

 It’s not something I make a habit of so I can wallow in self pity and compare myself to her.
 Rather, I think of it as a normal and natural reaction to have.

 After scrolling for a bit and seeing pictures of her with my kids sitting on her front porch, my old family car, and on a plane trip to Florida with hashtags like #family and #love, there is a slight stir in my belly, a sting in my throat, and feelings I’m embarrassed to say I have:

 She’s pushing it — those are my kids.

 They aren’t her family, they are mine.

 My new friend looked at me and asked how could I be calm and composed at a time like this when all the world can see my kids with another woman claiming them as her #family.

 Oh, the cruelty.
 What will people think?
 Surely, they think I’m shriveled up in a corner somewhere because another woman has stolen my time with my kids doing things only I should be doing with them, right?